 To stay compliant with the program, importers must complete several mandatory steps:

 Failure to complete these steps will prevent CBSA from releasing your goods at the border.
+If you'd rather have us handle the entire process, our customs brokerage services include full CARM setup and ongoing compliance support.

 Importers can register through the CARM Client Portal.